Life & Letters

 Source: Charles Sixsmith Collection at the John Rylands Library, University of Manchester.
 Transcribed from digital images or a microfilm reproduction of the original item.
 For a description of the editorial rationale behind our treatment of the correspondence, see our statement of editorial policy.

-Notes for this letter were derived from The Letters of Dr. Richard Maurice Bucke to Walt Whitman, ed.
-Artem Lozynsky (Detroit: Wayne State University Press, 1977), and supplemented, updated, or created by Whitman Archive staff as appropriate.
+Notes for this letter were created by Whitman Archive staff and/or were derived from The Letters of Dr. Richard Maurice Bucke to Walt Whitman, ed.
+Artem Lozynsky (Detroit: Wayne State University Press, 1977), and supplemented or updated by Whitman Archive staff.

 Contributors to digital file: Alicia Bones, Eder Jaramillo, Grace Thomas, and Nicole Gray